 Andrew tapped her shoulder and pointed upward.

 “Traffic jam!” he replied.

 Anne looked back and saw their escape route was compromised.

 “Follow me!” she yelled.

 Anne took off running with her brother in close pursuit.

 As Anne reached the second floor, she leaped up and over the mound of bodies piled at the entrance of the escalators and landed on her feet dropping the three nearest ghouls with gunshots in the process.
-At that time, Andrew had just made it to the top, only to be met by a zombie who had made it to its feet and saw him coming.
+At that time, Andrew had just made it to the top, only to be met by a corpse who had made it to its feet and saw him coming.
 He sent a swift kick to its face, which sent the thing falling back to the floor.